In this article, we will cover how to access your vSphere environment via SFTP (SSH File Transfer Protocol) with Linux/macOS and Windows.

 Now you are able to access your datastore and upload files to it as needed.

-Accessing HPC via SFTP with Windows Using WinSCP
+Accessing Your Datastore via SFTP with Windows Using WinSCP

-To access your HPC environment via SFTP in Windows an SFTP client is required; Windows does not come with one by default.
-A common, popular and free SFTP client is WinSCP.
+To access your environment via SFTP in Windows, an SFTP client is required.
+Windows does not come with one by default.
+A common, popular, and free SFTP client is WinSCP.
 After downloading and launching WinSCP, you will be presented with a "Login" screen.
-From this "Login" screen type in the name of your HPC environment, the SSH port 22 and your vSphere credentials.
+From this "Login" screen type in the hostname of your environment, the SSH port 22, and your vSphere credentials.

 You may get a warning that pops up asking you to check that this is the correct host.
 After double checking that this is indeed the host you want, click Yes to continue.